EdwardFerdian/wss_mri_calculator/README.md

 # WSS calculator for MRI
 Wall shear stress (WSS) calculation for 4D Flow MRI.
-This is an implementation of the paper
-[Assessment of the accuracy of MRI wall shear stress estimation using numerical simulations](https://onlinelibrary.wiley.com/doi/full/10.1002/jmri.23610)
+This is a Python implementation of the paper [Assessment of the accuracy of MRI wall shear stress estimation using numerical simulations](https://onlinelibrary.wiley.com/doi/full/10.1002/jmri.23610)

 # Comparison with CFD ground truth